 With the last nine years all appearing in the top ten hottest years ever recorded, we’ve put the last 143 years into context in this heatmap to show global temperature over time.

 The chart below compares every month to the average temperature of that same month throughout the 20th Century, all the way back to 1880.
 So, for example, the temperature of each individual June is compared to the average of all 100 Junes between 1901 and 2000, each July is compared to 100 years of Julys, and so on.

-- There have been twenty years in the 21st Century so far, and all except one of them are in the top twenty hottest years on record.
-The one year of the 21st Century that does not make the list is 2008, which sits at 21st, and the other year in the hottest twenty is 1998, which sits at eleventh.
+- There have been twenty-one years in the 21st Century so far, and all except one is in the top twenty hottest years on record.
+The one year of the 21st Century that does not make the list is 2008, which sits at 22st, and the other year in the hottest twenty is 1998, which sits at twelfth.

 We can expect these heat records to continue to fall over the coming decades.
 Should we fail to meet the most ambitious goals of the Paris Agreement, even narrowly, we can expect one out of every three years between now and 2050 to set all time global heat records, bringing ever-increasing risk to lives, livelihoods and the places we cherish.

 This brings the need to reduce emissions – particularly through reducing the production and consumption of coal, oil and gas – into stark relief.
 Current levels of global heating are already existential for many.
 We cannot afford to fail.